The Difference Between Hallucinations and Delusions

 - Hallucinations are defined as false perceptions.
 They are very real to the person experiencing them.
 One example is seeing bugs crawling on the floor, though they are not there.
 Nothing you say to the person having that experience will convince him/her otherwise.

 - Delusions, per the National Institute of Health, are strongly held fixed beliefs or opinions not based on evidence.
-They can be about people or things.
+These false beliefs and opinions can be about people or things.
 They can also be about the person with dementia.
 Some common types of delusions include stealing, believing there is an intruder, and infidelity.
 Paranoia is a form of delusion.

 When This Happens, What Do We Do?